OpenNebula/addon-drbdmanage/README.md

 The Storage nodes must use one of the thinly-provisioned storage plugins.
 The merits of the different plugins are dicussed in the [User's Guide](http://drbd.linbit.com/users-guide-9.0/s-drbdmanage-storage-plugins.html).

-To prepare thinly-provisioned storage for DRBDmanage you must create a volume group and thinLV using LVM on each storage node.
+To prepare thinly-provisioned storage for DRBD Manage you must create a volume group and thinLV using LVM on each storage node.

 Example of this process using the default names for the volume group and thinpool: